01395 642 065

 Clicker training is an effective way to teach your dog desired behaviours.
 It uses a small box with a button that makes a distinctive ‘click’ sound when pressed.
 This is used to ‘mark’ desired behaviours before rewarding your dog with a treat or a play with a highly motivating, favourite tug toy.

-The clicker lets you indicate to your dog that they are doing the right thing at precisely the right moment.
+The dog clicker lets you indicate to your dog that they are doing the right thing at precisely the right moment.
 It’s safe, humane and backed up by animal behaviour science as one of the best ways to teach your dog almost any behaviour.

 Clicker training is based on the same foundation as any other positive training.
 Your dog should be happy and willing to play and you should follow their lead.
 If at any point they are disengaged or not enjoying the training, you should stop.

 If you do opt to use a toy instead of treats, the secret is to play with it with them.
-Interactive engagement with you, with a tug toy they love, takes the reward to the next level.
+Interactive play with you, with a tug toy they love, takes the reward to the next level.
 Simply throwing the toy and not doing anything else isn’t enough.

 Clicker training isn’t a punishment or dominance-based method of training.
 Studies, and personal experience, show us that these negative training methods are harmful and ineffective.